Four-wheel-driving in the bush

 - Leave gates as you find them.

 - If an obstruction blocks your path, don't drive into the roadside drain to pass it.
 Remove the obstruction, if possible and safe to do so, or return from the direction you came.
 Ensure that obstructions do not block roadside drains.

 Brisbane Markets QLD 4106

 - Driving on sand safety guide

-- Operational policy: Conditional registration of vehicles on QPWS managed areas
+- Operational policy: Use of conditionally registered vehicles on QPWS managed areas

 * Requires Adobe Reader